 It may only be a scratch on the tip of the iceberg, but smart thermostats are a great example of how IoT can add extra value to age-worn products.

-With the help of a smart thermostat, you can conveniently stay on top of your home’s energy efficiency while going about your day to day business.
+With the help of a smart thermostat and HVAC IoT sensors, you can conveniently stay on top of your home’s energy efficiency while going about your day to day business.

 Did you know that the average human exhales about 2.3 pounds of CO2 in an average day?

-If you think those results alone are bad, picture a work office, clustered with dozens of employees, all sitting in one tight space; that’s a worrying amount of CO2.
+Picture a work office, clustered with dozens of employees, all sitting in one tight space.
+That is a worrying amount of CO2.